enginc4n/Escape-From-Mario/README.md

 ## ***FAQ***
  **What is the aim of game?**

- You have to escape from mario prission and try to avoid from enemies and water.
+ - You have to escape from mario prission and try to avoid from enemies and water.

  **How do we play?**

+- You have to use your *"A,D"* keys to *MOVE*.

+- You have use *"Space Keyword"* to *JUMP*.

- You have to use your *"W,A,S,D"* keys to move,and you have use *"Space Keyword"* to shoot the enemies.You can not move or jump while shooting.
+- You have to use *"Left Mouse Button"* to *SHOOT* enemies and you can not move or jump while shooting.

  **Why do we collect golds?**

- In the near future i will add market system and you will be able to buy some speacial items or skills for your character.
+ - In the near future i will add market system and you will be able to buy some speacial items or skills for your character.